opendistro-for-elasticsearch/odfe-cli/docs/dev/tutorial.md

 	},
 }
 func init() {
-	startDetectorsCmd.Flags().StringP(flagProfileName, "p", "", "Use a specific profile from your configuration file.") startDetectorsCmd.Flags().BoolP("help", "h", false, "Help for "+startDetectorsCommandName)
+	createDetectorsCmd.Flags().StringP(flagProfileName, "p", "", "Use a specific profile from your configuration file.") createDetectorsCmd.Flags().BoolP("help", "h", false, "Help for "+createDetectorsCommandName)
-	GetADCommand().AddCommand(startDetectorsCmd)
+	GetADCommand().AddCommand(createDetectorsCmd)
 }
 ```
-#### Define Entity
+### Define Entity

 Input and output for plugin's REST API is represented as entity (structure).
-For example, create deetector REST API, needs
+For example, create detector REST API, needs
 following json as input.

 ```